adversary-org/foad/README.rst

 generic catchall can now be used with ``--prepend`` and/or ``--append``.

-Note that though the Latin example above and its corresponding translated text via the ``--extra`` flag utilise a Twitter-style username, that output is actually too long for a tweet.
-It would work as a DM, though.

 Also note that the ``wrap`` command included in some of the above examples is part of the `Muttils
 <https://bitbucket.org/blacktrash/muttils>`__ package, which requires